atterpac/refresh/README.md

 Whatever command after REFRESH is considered your "main" subprocess and the one that is tracked inside of refresh

 ## Embedding into your dev project
-There can be some uses where you might want to start a watcher internally or for a tool for development refresh provides a function `NewEngineFromOptions` which takes an `engine.Config` and allows for the `engine.Start()` function
+There can be some uses where you might want to start a watcher internally or for a tool for development refresh provides `NewEngineFromConfig`, which takes an `engine.Config` and returns an engine you can `Start()`.

 Using refresh as a library also opens the ability to add a [Callback](https://github.com/atterpac/refresh#reload-callback) function that is called on every FS notification